sst/sst/www/docs/quick-start.md

 Let's add a file upload feature to our app.

-Add an S3 bucket to your app.
+Add an S3 bucket to your `sst.config.ts`.

 ```ts title="sst.config.ts"
 const bucket = new Bucket(ctx.stack, "public", {